 - Say something more friendly like “Checking in” instead of “TIME IS RUNNING OUT”

 Are you looking for more ideas to improve your subject lines?
-You can discover everything we’ve learned about email fundraising through testing in the Email Fundraising Optimization course at https://courses.nextafter.com/courses/email-fundraising-optimization
+You can discover everything we’ve learned about email fundraising through testing in the Email Fundraising Optimization course at You can’t only send donation appeals.
+Make sure to send cultivation emails throughout the year-end season to help donors feel involved and connected to the cause.
+It can ultimately lead to more revenue.
+You can find out more ways to improve your email fundraising in our free Email Fundraising Optimization course at https://courses.nextafter.com/courses/email-fundraising-optimization

 Day 11 – Urgency